Map of Where Different Types of Mushrooms Grow in the United States for Mushroom Foraging

 Psychedelic mushrooms were discovered in California, Oregon, Washington, Michigan, Wisconson, Texas, Indiana, and even Alaska.
 But where were the most mushrooms found?

-Where are the Best Areas to Forage Magic Mushrooms in the United States?
+Where are the Best Areas to Forage Mushrooms in the United States?

-Some of the United States areas with the most psychedelic mushrooms were:
+Some of the United States areas with the most special mushrooms were:

 - Pacific County, Washington